 Basis of Admission

-Admission to the Surgical Technology Program is determined by successful completion of admission requirements and the Program GPA.
+- Admission to the Surgical Technology Program is determined by successful completion of admission requirements.

 Notification of Conditional Admission

 Shortly after the priority deadline of March 1, the Surgical Technology Program Director reviews all applications and determines who is admitted to the program.
 After the priority deadline, admission is ongoing until capacity is met in each region.
 If reserved seats among the Regional Partnership districts remain open in August, they are filled with overflow from Richland or other Regional Partnership districts.